Early Silent Horror

-The first monster movie, a genre which Universal were to make their own, was The Golem (1920).
-In 16th century Prague, a rabbi fashions a creature from clay, a Golem, and brings the creature to life using magic to protect the Jews from persecution.
+The first monster movie, a genre which Universal was to make their own, was The Golem (1920).
+In the 16th century Prague, a rabbi fashions a creature from clay, a Golem, and brings the creature to life using magic to protect the Jews from persecution.

 The very first vampire movie was Nosferatu (1922) and it was a blatant plagiarisation of Bram Stoker’s Dracula.
 The names of the characters were changed, but the story was unabashedly the same.
 Legal wrangling meant that some of the prints of the film were destroyed.